 The team began by using Zendesk Support and Guide with integrations into SnapEngage and LiveOps/Serenova, but by 2017, the team replaced SnapEngage with Zendesk Chat.

-“We have the goal of providing a really integrated, streamlined support experience for customers,” explained Tim Smith, Vice President of Box Consulting and Box User Services.
-“That made the case to switch to Zendesk Chat really easy—fewer tools for agents to learn, and less disparate metrics dashboards and consoles to move between.”
+“We have the goal of providing a really integrated, streamlined support experience for customers,” said Tim Smith, vice president of Box consulting and user services.
+“That made the case to switch to Zendesk Chat really easy—fewer tools for agents to learn, and less disparate metrics, fewer dashboards and consoles to move between.”

-The goal, Smith explained, is to ensure that agents can be productive as soon as they engage with a customer.
+The goal, Smith said, is to ensure that agents can be productive as soon as they engage with a customer.
 “Ultimately that translates to a much, much smoother customer experience.”

 Before the Zendesk Chat rollout, Box engaged Zendesk’s professional services to review the way Zendesk was set up in the past and to look for opportunities to use newer features.
 As a result, by reconfiguring some of Box’s queues, the team was able to begin using the SLA functionality.
 They also revisited their triggers and business rules to drive better routing.